Yannnnnnnnnnnn/rayint_nomve/README.md

 Notice
 -------------------------------------------------------------------------------
 The copyright is belong to thr original author!

 This repo is only a demo to show how to use rayint without MVE.

 Build & run
 -------------------------------------------------------------------------------
+opencv is needed if you want to run the demo.

 ```
 mkdir build
 cd build